cloudmesh-community/hid-sp18-409/notebook.md

 * Develop Cloud Related Eve Rest Service  - started on 01/28 and completed on 02/02
 * Github Content Setup - started on 01/29 and completed on 01/29
 * New Technology Abstract  - started on 02/02 and completed on 02/04
-* Cloud and Big Data Rest Service with Swagger - started on 02/12 and completed on 02/xx
+* Cloud and Big Data Rest Service with Swagger - started on 02/12 and completed on 02/27
 * New Technology Abstract_Github version - started on 02/16 and completed on 02/19
 * Technology paper - started on 02/26 and completed on 03/01
-* Tutorial Assignement - started on 03/05 and completed on 03/
+* Tutorial Assignement - started on 03/05 and completed on 03/xx
+* Swagger V2: Makefile - started on 03/05 and completed on 03/05
+* Swagger V3: Dcoker - started on 03/06 and completed on 03/06